lumberjackchef/space-cat/README.md

 # SpaceCat
-Javascript object for performing ajax POST and GET requests.
+Javascript object for performing Ajax GET and POST requests.